But if you get the basics of a family holiday right, you'll come back with fond memories rather than needing another break to recover.

 It all starts in the planning

-When you have a short list, it's a good idea to talk through the options with your family so everyone feels involved in the decision.
+• For inspiration, take a look at our article 'The top 10 family destinations in 2013' When you have a short list, it's a good idea to talk through the options with your family so everyone feels involved in the decision.
 That way, you'll have a better chance of starting off on a good footing.

 Doing your research will pay dividends

 Time spent researching your trip will really pay off when you are there - you don't want any nasty surprises when you arrive.

 Start by looking online and browsing a good cross-section of websites - for example, travel companies and the Foreign and Commonwealth Office - for help and advice on destinations and resorts that are suitable for children and families.

 If you still have questions, speak to your local travel agent who should be able to recommend companies and accommodation to suit your needs.
 You could also pick up brochures for inspiration.

 Talk to friends and family to get holiday ideas, and ask your connections on social media platforms for advice and inspiration.

 Getting closer?
 Now refer back to your original list

 When you have received recommendations and done your research, it can be all too easy to get carried away and forget your original objective so, before you book, refer back to your “must-haves” list and ask yourself: